 Let’s take a look at each of these factors.

 Taxes on retirement income

 When you start living off of your retirement savings or investments, you’ll want to understand how they’ll be taxed.
 In the U.S., once you start withdrawing from your 401K or traditional IRA after age 59 ½, your disbursements count as ordinary income.
-For more information about how Roth retirement accounts are taxed, the IRS offers this table.
+The IRS offers this table for more information about how Roth retirement accounts are taxed.

 While tax laws vary widely, mutual tax treaties exist to help simplify some taxes for multinationals.
 For instance, the U.S. has tax treaties with different countries that allow for the mutual deferral of taxation on certain types of retirement and pension accounts.
 You can check if the countries where you live, or plan to retire, are on the treaty list.

 Lastly, some countries actively seek to entice foreign retirees with special tax rates.
 In southern Italy, starting in 2019, the government enacted a flat 7% tax rate on retirement income for foreigners.